 I thoroughly enjoyed Rhubarb and look forward to reading more from Craig Silvey in the future.

 BOOK RATING: The Story 4.5 / 5 ; The Writing 5 / 5 — Overall 4.75

 Genre: Literature, Drama, Romance

 Author Information: Craig Silvey grew up on an orchard in the south of Western Australia.
 First published in 2004, Rhubarb won him a Best Young Australian Novelist Award by the Sydney Morning Herald in 2005.
 His second novel, Jasper Jones, was released in 2010 and was shortlisted for Australia’s most prestigious literary award, the Miles Franklin Literary Award.
-Check out his website.
+Check out Craig’s Facebook page.

 - Read Sydney Morning Herald articles, “Jasper Jones, novel dubbed ‘Australia’s To Kill a Mockingbird’, jumps from page to stage“